FAIMS/faimsWebsite/_posts/2016/2016-05-27-Crossplatform.md

 # Content
 #
 subheadline: "Exploring the decisions behind FAIMS architecture"
-title: "Choosing the right mobile application platform; Android, iOS or cross-platform?"
+title: "Choosing the right mobile application platform; Android, iOS, or cross-platform?"
 teaser: "We at FAIMS team get often asked:'Why Android?
 Is this due to some ideological attachment to Google?'
 Not quite.
 Our reasons were more complex and much more practical than that."
 categories:
   - Reflections